 Finding inspiration in passementerie of the past

 This practice not only demonstrated a resourceful use of materials but also elevated what might have been considered waste into objects of beauty and significance.
 Passementiers, with their intricate craftsmanship, were masters of turning these remnants into embellishments that adorned garments, furnishings and accessories.
-When I was asked by Zoffany, Benedict Foley and the Queen Elizabeth Scholarship Trust to create a statement piece of passementerie for the Second Life exhibition I was particularly inspired by the tradition of transforming ‘waste’ materials into an extraordinary new work.

 This photo above shows a close-up of a section of a women’s dress which is covered in many meters of handmade knotted fly fringes, puffs and intricate ribbon work.
 Fly fringes were often made using tiny pieces of leftover silk thread that would have been formed into a little group of threads.
 This group of threads were then intricately tied and bound together to create a little fringe, before being attached to a longer thread using a crochet chain.
 This was a very common technique for making passementerie for both garments and furnishings in the 18th century.